Q&A Strategies & Defense

 How to recognize the type instantly

 Listen for the verb: “won’t work” = Invalid.
 “What about…” = Missed.
 “Have you considered…” = Suboptimal.
 “Why did you…” = Rationale.
 “If you change…” = Cascading.
-The verb tells you the response strategy before you even process the full question.
+The verb reveals the response strategy before the full question is even processed.

 Responding to Each Type - The Key Difference